 There are different approaches you can take.
 While members of your recruiting team are probably already doing manual drip campaigns (i.e., reaching out to interesting candidates multiple times), the most effective way to plan and leverage drip campaigns is by using a software tool that’s designed to let you schedule your reach outs in advance.

-Using this tool, you should be able to create multiple emails that send out to a certain candidate at set times that you determine in advance.
-This tool should also ideally have the ability to cancel later messages in a drip campaign if a candidate responds to an earlier reach out.
+Using a tool, you should be able to create multiple emails that are sent to a certain candidate at set times that you determine in advance.
+The tool should also ideally have the ability to cancel later messages in a drip campaign if a candidate responds to an earlier reach out.

 You can watch our overview and Q&A session with Lever to see a live demo of how to set up a drip campaign.
 The video also spotlights some communications templates that work well for the various touchpoints in a campaign.